Circle Case study

 CACI’s Digital Twin capability offers these advantages, with realistic and reliable data that guides the way towards a successful future.
 Serving as the real-time digital counterpart of any system, it produces a virtual representation of simulated situations.
 This helps decision-makers action improvements in cost and availability, resilience and performance, and compliance and safety.

-The Digital Twin draws on our MooD software, a large-scale data visualisation platform that integrates systems to create a single working model for management and planning.
+The Digital Twin draws on our Mood software, a large-scale data visualisation platform that integrates systems to create a single working model for management and planning.
 Combined with the Digital Twin, it enables modelling of potential solutions and ensures all stakeholders work towards the same strategic and operational goals.

 THE CHALLENGE